UPDATE – November 14, 2022

 As defined in the Social Security Act, section 1861(ll)(3), the term “audiology services” specifically means hearing and balance assessment services furnished by a qualified audiologist.
 Hearing and balance assessment services are termed “audiology services” regardless of whether they are furnished by an audiologist, physician, nonphysician practitioner (NPP), or hospital.

 Audiology services are generally covered as “other diagnostic tests” under section 1861(s)(3) of the Social Security Act and payable under the Physician Fee Schedule (PFS).
 Audiology services furnished to an outpatient of a hospital are covered as “diagnostic services” under section 1861(s)(2)(C) and payable under the hospital Outpatient Prospective Payment System (OPPS).
-View the list of audiology services HCPCS codes (PDF).
+View the list of audiology services HCPCS codes (ZIP) (updated 11/14/22).

-A physician order is required for audiology services in all settings.
-Coverage for audiology services is determined by the reason the tests are ordered, rather than by the patient’s diagnosis or condition.
+A physician order is required for audiology services in all settings with the exception of such diagnostic tests for non-acute hearing conditions personally furnished by audiologists that may be directly accessed by beneficiaries, once every 12 months, per beneficiary.
+This new policy is effective for dates of service on or after January 1, 2023.
+Coverage for audiology services is determined by the reason the tests are ordered or directly accessed, as appropriate, rather than by the patient’s diagnosis or condition.

 Medicare Part B provides payment for many types of services and procedures.
 The Medicare Administrative Contractor (MAC) that pays your claims is the best source for answers to specific Medicare billing questions.
 Find your MAC's website.

 If you have difficulty communicating with your contractor, use the CMS Regional Offices' web page to identify the CMS Regional Office that services your area of operations and use the email address to request assistance.